Coca-Cola Vanilla: Zero Sugar Vanilla

 Coca-Cola Zero Sugar Vanilla is a low-calorie variant of vanilla based on the Coca-Cola Zero Sugar formula.
 It was introduced as "Vanilla Coke Zero" in 2007, initially sold in the United States, and relaunched under its current name in 2016.
 The drink was launched in Britain in 2017 but has been discontinued in supermarkets in 2025.
 It launched in Finland in 2021 (as Vanilja), seven years after the discontinuation of regular Vanilla there.
 Coca-Cola Zero Sugar Vanilla has been introduced in Thailand in 2025.
-It is also available in Sweden, New Zealand, the Philippines and France.